Our tips for backpacking through Europe

 11. Go under the radar

 If you're looking for Europe's charm without the crowds, you'll want to consider straying from the well-worn routes.
-Some of our favourite under-the-radar towns include Olomouc in the Czech Republic, a pint-sized Prague with fewer people and more charm (and cobblestones).
+Some of our favorite under-the-radar towns include Olomouc in the Czech Republic, a pint-sized Prague with fewer people and more charm (and cobblestones).
 OR Berat — a gorgeous Albanian town where row after row of Ottoman buildings loom down at you from the sides of a steep valley.

 town-hall-olomouc-czech-republic-shutterstock_1259433469